Saturday 10th June 2023 – 08:00

 The state of the roads will variable.
 You will encounter loose gravel, pot holes and other defects that will need to be negotiated with care and without hurry.
 Riders should not assume that any lack of comment on the provided routesheet about specific hazards or road surface means that the surface is good.
 It is the responsibility of all riders to take care of themselves, other riders and road users.

 If this is your first audax experience, you may find Notes for Audax novices helpful.

 This is not a fundraising event.
 It is held for your enjoyment on a voluntary basis.
 The entry fee covers audax event registration and ride validation fees, hire of village halls and food provided at the start and end of the event and at the Ashmansworth control.
 Calculating the fee is not an exact science as the number of entrants will not be known until later.
 The fee thus includes a margin that is hopefully sufficient to ensure that the 3 events held on the day (100km, 200km & 300km) do not run at a loss.
 Surplus funds are donated equally between the Cyclists’ Defence Fund and Thames Valley Air Ambulance.

 If you turn up to enter ‘on the day’ the entry fee is £11.50 and subject to the availability of spare brevet cards.

 The route can be viewed here:

-This is initially in draft form.
+This is provisional.
 No significant changes are anticipated but any changes needed (eg due to road closures) will be added nearer the date, after which the map will no longer be titled ‘draft’.
 The link can be saved to a phone (eg email it to yourself) to access Googlemaps if needed during the event should you become lost or need a back-up to a cycle computer.

 The route can also be viewed here with various download options: https://ridewithgps.com/routes/38506117